uwcsc/codeybot/docs/CONTRIBUTING.md

 Make sure you have set up your development environment first, as described [in this document](./SETUP.md).

-## Requesting Features for the bot
+## Requesting features for the bot

-We always welcome new feature requests for the bot :D
+We always welcome new feature requests for the bot! :D

 ### Through the Discord server